 For example, vi power play

-This command will open two files, “power” and “play”, in the particular order.
+This command will open two files, “power” and “play”, in a particular order.
 You have to do the edits in the text file “power” and save it with <w> and move to the next file with <n and do the edits and save it with *.
 Just keep in mind that when you switch between two files, make sure that you go to the Command Mode to execute the command.
 Besides, if you want to insert another text file while editing the above two lines, you can also do that with the following command.
 First, save the files with <:w> and then open other files with

 <:e (filename) >